North American F-86 Sabre: Philippine Air Force

 primary interceptor.
-F-86s first operated from Basa Air Base, known infamously as the "Nest of Vipers", where the 5th Fighter Wing of the PAF was based.
-Later on, in 1960, the PAF acquired the F-86D as their first all-weather interceptor.
+F-86s first operated from Basa Air Base, known infamously as the "Nest of Vipers", where the 5th Fighter Wing of the PhAF was based.
+Later on in 1960, the PAF acquired the F-86D as their first all-weather interceptor.
 The most notable use of the F-86 Sabres was in the Blue Diamonds aerobatic display team, which operated eight Sabres until the arrival of the newer, supersonic Northrop F-5.
-The F-86s were subsequently phased out of service in the 1970s as the Northrop F-5 Freedom Fighter and Vought F-8 Crusaders became the primary fighters and interceptors of the PAF.
+The F-86s were subsequently phased out of service in the 1970s as the F-5 Freedom Fighter and Vought F-8 Crusaders became the primary fighters and interceptors of the PhAF.
 Antonio Bautista was a Blue Diamonds pilot and a decorated officer.
 He was killed on 11 January 1974 during a combat sortie against rebels in the south of the country.

 Indian Air Force

 Though the Indian Air Force never operated the F-86 Sabre, a small group of IAF pilots trained on the aircraft in the United States in 1963–65 under a brief diplomatic arrangement to provide IAF pilots with Gunnery training.
 The training contributed to doctrinal exposure rather than operational deployment.
-During training, Indian pilots would often fly with Pakistani,Iranian and NATO forces.
+During training, Indian pilots would often fly with Pakistani, Iranian and NATO forces.
 India would instead field the Folland Gnat against the F-86 in conflicts with Saber-armed Pakistan.

 Soviet Sabre

 During the Korean War the Soviet search for an intact U.S. F-86 Sabre for evaluation and study purposes was largely frustrated due to the U.S. military's policy of destroying disabled or abandoned weapons and equipment, with USAF pilots destroying most of their downed Sabres by strafing or bombing.
 One F-86 was downed in a tidal area, and subsequently submerged, preventing its destruction.
 The aircraft was ferried to Moscow and a new OKB (Soviet Experimental Design Bureau) was established to study the F-86, which later became part of the Sukhoi OKB.
-"At least one F-86… was sent to the Soviet Union, the Russians [sic] admitted, and other planes and prizes such as U.S. G-suits and radar gun sights also went."
+"At least one F-86... was sent to the Soviet Union, the Russians [sic] admitted, and other planes and prizes such as U.S. G-suits and radar gun sights also went."

 The Soviets studied and copied the optical gunsight and radar from the captured aircraft to produce the ASP-4N gunsight and SRC-3 radar.
 Installed in the MiG-17, the gunsight system was later used against American fighters in the Vietnam War.
 The F-86 studies also contributed to the development of aircraft aluminum alloys such as V-95.